TanStack/router/docs/api/api.md

   // calls that match this route. postSearchFilters?: ((search: TFullSearchSchema) => TFullSearchSchema)[]
   // A function that will run before a route is loaded.
 If you throw a redirect from this function during a navigation, the location will be updated.
-If you throw any other error, the route will not be loaded (even preloaded) beforeLoad?: (
+If you throw any other error, the route will not be loaded (even preloaded)
+  // If you choose to return an object, it will be assigned to this route's `routeContext` value and be merged onto the router's `context` value. beforeLoad?: (
     opts: {
       // The parsed path parameters available from this route and its parents.